blockchainamm/Chinese_scale_synthesizer/README.md

 493.8833\
 523.2511

-The frequencies in Hz of descending notes for C4 in the Chinese scale\
+The frequencies in Hz of descending notes for C4 as root note in the Chinese scale\
 523.2511\
 493.8833\
 391.9954\